acresking/Domain-and-IP-information-in-PY/README.md

-# Domain-and-IP-information-in-PY
+# Domain-and-IP-information-in-PY and js
-Domain and IP information in PY
+Domain and IP information in PY and js